swaparup36/tailcallhq.github.io/docs/directives/cache.md

 ---
 title: "@cache"
-description: The @cache directive provides a mechanism for caching results in a GraphQL schema, optimizing performance by reducing unnecessary data fetches.
+description: The @cache directive provides a protocol agnostic mechanism for caching the results of fields within a GraphQL schema.
 slug: ../cache-directive
 ---

-## @cache Directive

-The `@cache` directive provides a protocol-agnostic mechanism for caching the results of fields within a GraphQL schema.
-This feature is useful for optimizing performance by reducing the need to fetch data that doesn't change frequently.
+The `@cache` directive provides a protocol agnostic mechanism for caching the results of fields within a GraphQL schema.
+Like any other cache implementation, this feature is useful for optimizing performance by reducing the need to fetch data that doesn't change frequently.

-### maxAge
+## maxAge

 ```graphql
 @cache(maxAge: Int)